-Every dog needs a collar, chiefly because he needs something to hang his ID, license, and rabies vaccination tag on (and leash, of course).
+Every dog needs a collar, chiefly because they need something to hang their ID, license, and rabies vaccination tag on (and leash, of course).

 There are so many styles of collar out there that it's easy to get one that reflects your dog's (or your) personality.

 Collars serve purposes beyond identification and decoration.
 Some may be used to train dogs, discourage them from barking, ward off fleas and ticks, or protect injuries.
 Not all kinds of collars are appropriate for all (or even any) dogs.

 Read on to figure out which type of collar is best suited to your your beloved pooch.